See the Error FAQ:

 .dada_files directory.
 If you choose to install another copy of Dada Mail, the installer will then want to use this same (and currently in-use) location.

-dada_files_for_xyz and then point the installer to that directory (use the Manual location, instead of Automatic) and you're done!.
+dada_files_for_xyz and then point the installer to that directory (use the Manual location, instead of Automatic).

-Currently, no. One Dada Mail installation will only work for one domain.
+One installation of Dada Mail will work for one domain.
+This means, if you install Dada Mail at:

 You can create a new list by visiting the administration screen.
 A link should be on the bottom of the default screen of Dada Mail, if it's not visible, point your browser to this location: